sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/SASReportPageElement.md

 `reportContextKey` controls the sharing of report contexts between different `SASReportObjectElement` and `SASReportPageElement` elements that originate from the same report.
 A shared report context allows for report object actions like filtering and brushing to occur between elements.
 Elements sharing a report context also have the same shared instance of a `ReportHandle`, thus all report parameters are also shared.
 In contrast, unique report contexts do not allow for interactions across elements and result in a unique `Report Handle`.
 Unique report contexts also allow for multiple instances of the same report object to be shown at one time, which is not possible when using a shared report context.
 By default `SASReportPageElement`s use their own unique report context.
 Setting identical `reportContextKey` values on elements from the same report will result in use of a shared report context.
 Doing this can give performance benefits when multiple `SASReportPageElement`s from the same report are used.

-default value: `undefined`<br>
+default value: `undefined`

-default behavior: use a unique report context per `SASReportPageElment`
+default behavior: use a unique report context per `SASReportPageElement`

 <span style='color:red'>DEPRECATED</span>: This default behavior is deprecated and will change in a future release of va-report-components.
 The new default behavior will share report contexts with other `SASReportPageElement` and `SASReportObjectElement` elements from the same report.